Personal water craft

-Varieties of Aerial Freestyle devices, such as jetpacks, hover-boards and fly-boards are devices which can be connected to a Personal Water Craft (PWC) and use the water pressure to propel the device to aid propulsion of a person at the surface of the water, into the air and/or underwater.
+Aerial freestyle devices, such as jetpacks, hover-boards and fly-boards are devices which can be connected to a PWC and use the water pressure to propel the person using the device at the surface of the water, into the air and/or underwater.

 For information including where the activity may be conducted, who may participate and what conditions must be met view Western Australian Marine Act 1982: Closed Waters Order - Aerial Freestyle Devices.

 Commercial operation of Aerial Freestyle devices is regulated by the Australian Maritime Safety Authority (AMSA) under the Marine Safety (Domestic Commercial Vessel) National Law Act 2012.
-Commercial operators with a PWC in service category Class 2C, 2D or 2E used in aerial freestyle operations may be eligible for an exemption from conditions attached to their certificate of operation under Exemption 03.
-For more information on requirements for commercial operators please see the AMSA website.
+Visit the Australian Maritime Safety Authority (AMSA) website for more information.

 |Australian Maritime Safety Authority (AMSA)|